Relations with public authorities

 UCB made no significant corporate political contributions in any of the countries in which it operates.
-However, UCB Inc. has a federal political action committee which made contributions to political candidates in the U.S. Although UCB is not reporting significant issues or formal policy positions in 2016, UCB is actively connected with public policy makers, regulators and other stakeholders.
+However, UCB Inc. has a federal political action committee which makes federal, state and local contributions to political candidates in the U.S., as permitted by law.
+While UCB is not reporting significant issues or formal policy positions in 2017, UCB has been developing formal policy positions, and is actively connected with public policy makers, regulators and other stakeholders.
 In addition, no complaints on data privacy or breach thereof were received.

 Countries in which UCB does business have laws and regulations regarding corporations’ involvement in the political process.
 Some of these laws set strict limits on contributions by corporations to political parties and candidates, whereas some laws prohibit them altogether.

-UCB is a member of several global and local trade associations, e.g., Biotechnology Industry Organization (BIO, U.S.), European Federation of Pharmaceutical Industries and Associations (EFPIA, Belgium), Japan Pharmaceutical Manufacturers Association (JPMA, Japan), R&D-based Pharmaceutical Association Committee (RDPAC, China), and International Federation of Pharmaceutical Manufacturers & Associations (IFPMA, Switzerland), among others.
+UCB is a member of several global and local trade associations, e.g., Pharmaceutical Research and Manufacturers of America (PhRMA, U.S.), Biotechnology Innovation Organization (BIO, U.S.), European Federation of Pharmaceutical Industries and Associations (EFPIA, Belgium), Japan Pharmaceutical Manufacturers Association (JPMA, Japan), R&D-based Pharmaceutical Association Committee (RDPAC, China), and International Federation of Pharmaceutical Manufacturers & Associations (IFPMA, Switzerland), among others.

-Considering the strategic importance, various taskforces, projects and committees dealing with current sector issues, e.g., Health Safety and Environment, Intellectual Property, Public Policy, Global Health and Compliance, among others, have been formed that include UCB employees.
-As an example, Jean-Christophe Tellier, UCB’s CEO, is a member of the board of EFPIA, and Chairman of the ‘Innovation’ EFPIA Board Sponsored Committee.
-He is also member of the Board of BIO, Washington (U.S.) and the Walloon Excellence in Life Sciences and Biotechnology (WELBIO), Wavre (Belgium) to address solutions in the area of innovation, biotechnology and pharmaceuticals.
+Considering the strategic importance, various taskforces, projects and committees dealing with current sector issues, e.g., Health, Safety and Environment, Intellectual Property, Public Policy, Global Health and Compliance, among others, have been formed that include UCB employees.
+As an example, Jean-Christophe Tellier, CEO, is Vice President and member of the board of EFPIA, and Treasurer and Chair of the Innovation EFPIA Board Sponsored Committees.
+He is also Deputy Chair of the Innovative Medicines Initiative (IMI) Governing Board, a public-private partnership between EFPIA and the European Union, represented by the European Commission.
+He is also a member of the CEO Steering Committee of IFPMA, as well as a member of the Board of PhRMA and BIO, Washington (U.S.), and the Walloon Excellence in Life Sciences and Biotechnology (WELBIO), Wavre (Belgium) to address solutions in the area of innovation, biotechnology and pharmaceuticals.

-UCB is part of the Pharmaceutical Industry Initiative to Combat Crime (PIICC), an Interpol and pharmaceutical sector partnership with the focus on the prevention of all types of pharmaceutical crime including counterfeiting of both branded and generic drugs.
-UCB is also part of the Transported Asset Protection Association (TAPA), Rx-360 (an international pharmaceutical Supply Chain Consortium) and EFPIA Security Forum, which works together with other stakeholders, to allow for benchmarking, jointly identify and discuss solutions, and ensure product integrity and transparency across the supply chain.
+Additionally, UCB is an active member of the EFPIA working group focused on the implementation of the Falsified Medicine Directive (FMD) designed to protect patients by minimizing the chances of counterfeit medicines entering into the established medicines supply chain.
+UCB is also part of the Transported Asset Protection Association (TAPA), Rx-360 (an international pharmaceutical Supply Chain Consortium) and EFPIA Security Forum, which collaborate with other stakeholders, to allow for benchmarking, jointly identify and discuss solutions, and ensure product integrity and transparency across the supply chain.